 Shavuot and Kabbalat Torah

 The festival that marks the pivotal event of the Jewish people – the receiving of the Ten Commandments at Mount Sinai – is important to our congregation for another reason.
 It is the time when our older teens mark the completion of their studies in our religious school.
-Formerly known as their Confirmation, this service is a time when these youths participate in a Kabbalat Torah service and ceremony.
+Formally known as their Confirmation, this service is a time when these youths participate in a Kabbalat Torah service and ceremony.
 They lead the service, make a statement of the faith, which they have composed on an individual basis, and read from the Torah.
 It is an inspiring service held on the eve of Shavuot or on the Shabbat morning that falls closest to that day.

 For those who wish to say Kaddish for their loved ones, Yizkor services are held at Yom Kippur, Sukkot, Passover and Shavuot.

 Simchat Torah is the 8th day of Sukkot and is a celebration of concluding and resuming the annual cycle of the Torah readings.
 During worship services, the congregation joyously celebrates with singing and dancing for the tradition of 7 hakafot (processions) of the Torahs around the sanctuary.
 Included in the worship for this holiday is Yizkor, the memorial service to remember parents and loved ones.
 In a perfect cycle, the Torah takes us from the beginning of time to the end of the Moses’s journey.
 At this service, our congregants start seated in the sanctuary, but end dancing outdoors with our Torah scrolls.
 It is a joyful night for all.

 At Temple Ohav Shalom, we mark the 8 day winter festival with a community lighting of individual Chanukiot at the Shabbat service during the festival.
 The congregation also holds a delightful Chanukkah dinner complete with latkes, songs and dreidel games.